huawei-noah/SMARTS/docs/sim/bubbles.rst

 **Moving bubbles**

-Bubbles that are vehicle-relative can be attached to specific actors by specifying the id of the actor in the bubble.
+Bubbles that are vehicle-relative can be attached to specific actors by specifying the id of the actor in the bubble definition.

 .. code-block:: python
     import smarts.sstudio.types as t